Dow closes at all-time high as stocks rally after Trump's speec

 Trump's speech, which was delivered Tuesday night, was widely praised for its positive tone but lacked specifics about tax reform and deregulation, two key components of the market's post-election rally.

-"A lot of people say this is euphoria. bit doesn't feel like it," said Eddie Perkin, chief equity investment officer at Eaton Vance.
+"A lot of people say this is euphoria, but [it] doesn't feel like it," said Eddie Perkin, chief equity investment officer at Eaton Vance.
 "It feels like people are reluctantly buying stocks."

 "That's why I'm a little wary," he said.